 Some longer kayaks may also be unsuitable for narrow rivers where maneuverability is key.
 You may also find they’re not ideal for fishing as they tend to be narrower and may not have the stability of a dedicated fishing yak.

 Where Should I Go Kayak Camping?

-There are many places across the United States where you can go kayak camping.
-National Forests offer free camping and many of them have river trails where you can camp along the route.
+National Forests offer free camping and many of them have river trails for a kayak camping trip along the route.

 How Do You Pack A Kayak For A Trip?

-Make use of all your storage areas and make sure you balance the weight across the boat.
-It can be a good idea to pack your gear into dry bags and remember to keep essential items within easy reach.
+Make use of all your storage areas and make sure you balance the weight across the boat and storage compartments.
+A dry bag can be useful but travel light.

 Video: Kayak 101 - Kayak Camping: How To Pack A Kayak